Overall confidence in US institutions at record low, poll finds - NewsBreak

 Overall confidence in US institutions at record low, poll finds

-( The Hill ) – Overall confidence in U.S. institutions hit an all-time low in a Gallup poll released Tuesday with only 27% of Americans expressing “a great deal” or “quite a lot” of confidence in 14 major U.S. institutions.
+( The Hill ) – Overall confidence in U.S. institutions hit an all-time low in a Gallup poll released Tuesday with only 27 percent of Americans expressing “a great deal” or “quite a lot” of confidence in 14 major U.S. institutions.

 The presidency, Supreme Court and Congress all saw all-time lows in confidence, the survey giant noted.

 The poll, which was was conducted before the Supreme Court overturned Roe v.
-Wade, found an 11-point decrease in confidence in the court to 25%.
+Wade, found an 11-point decrease in confidence in the court to 25 percent.

 The Supreme Court saw a double-digit loss in confidence from independents and Democrats, but no change among Republicans, according to pollsters.